 the WASHINGTON STATE MEDICAL BOARD

-On March 7th 2013, after 4 years of administrative harassment and expense by the Washington State Medical Quality Assurance Commission (MQAC) and the office of the Attorney General (AG), the license of Dr. Bradford S. Weeks, M.D. (www.weeksclinic.com and www.weeksmd.com) was suspended and he was deemed a “moderate to severe risk to the public” because he prescribed human growth hormone (HGH) to 3 patients from 2006-2009 – an act which was deemed simply a “theoretical” risk of harm to the public.
+On March 7th 2013, after 4 years of administrative harassment and expense by the Washington State Medical Quality Assurance Commission (MQAC) and the office of the Attorney General (AG), the license of Dr. Bradford S. Weeks, M.D. was suspended and he was deemed a “moderate to severe theoretical risk to the public” because he prescribed human growth hormone (HGH) to 3 patients from 2006-2009.
+Again, he was deemed a “theoretical” risk of harm to the public.
 (Yes.
-You read that correctly: a holistic doctor beloved by his patients for more than 20 years had his license suddenly suspended because he was judged by MQAC to be a “theoretical” risk of harm to the public.
+You read that correctly: a holistic doctor beloved by his patients for more than 20 years had his license suddenly suspended because he was judged by the medical board (MQAC) to be a “theoretical” risk of harm to the public.
 This story about preserving health care freedom and choice in America is worth reading.
 Let’s read on!)

 The case turned on one crucial question: